Saibato/Saibato.github.io/README.md

   From shape time to shape gravity it was only a small step.
   You get shape space and gravity distribution for free, when you figure out that native time thingy, effectly a zero sum distribution.
   All those free tech just to reach here, now useless.
-Do not wonder if your know world feels strange and you begin to alienate from your physical representation. that's normal, the reverse computing is now underway and reality will be reached anyway.
+Do not wonder if your *known* world feels strange and you begin to alienate from your physical representation. that's normal, the reverse computing is now underway and reality will be reached anyway.
   </p>